When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 Wool, cotton, and linen are common materials for blazers, depending on the season and desired level of formality.

-Blazers exist somewhere between suit jackets and sport coats; like the latter, they are single pieces worn with differently colored pants.
+Blazers exist somewhere between suit jackets and sport coats; like the latter, they are single pieces worn with differently coloured pants.

 However, traditional blazers are true to their British tailoring origins, are more formal than a sport coat, and possess structural components of a suit jacket with a more padded shoulder.